NUZAT-TABASSUM/gcp-devops-project/README.md

 # Docker Flask Application

--This application is written in pPython
+- This application is written in pPython
--It shall be deployed on GKE
+- It shall be deployed on GKE